TiTe-5G00EV16/2023-final-project-Avou910/README.md

 # Web Programming course 2023 - Final Project - Marketplace

-## link to deployed render page https://marketplace-2azd.onrender.com/
+## Link to deployed render page https://marketplace-2azd.onrender.com/

 # PROJECT SUMMARY
 The final project of the web programming course involved building an online marketplace where users could post items for sale.
 The project required building both the front-end and back-end of the application using React, Node, and a SQL database, and deploying it.